govuk-one-login/ipv-cri-address-front/test/browser/README.md

 - `CORE_STUB_URL` - https://di-ipv-core-stub.example.org
 - `MOCK_API` - false

-1. `yarn run cucumber-js --config test/browser/cucumber.js`
+1. `npm run cucumber-js --config test/browser/cucumber.js`
-   - `yarn run` runs from the root directory, so the full path to the config file needs to be specified
+   - `npm run` runs from the root directory, so the full path to the config file needs to be specified